l33tkimgames/Godot_GameDev/Godot Subjects/Useful Godot Stuff.md

 	* `Right-Click` -> `New Inherited Scene`
 	* This will make a new scene for it and I can save it as a `.tscn`
 	* [YouTube Reference](https://www.youtube.com/watch?v=AoiRvmSfGOo)

+# Pixel Tools

+### Aesprite Animatione

+* Some time ago on the GameFromScratch YouTube channel there was a YouTube video about the plugin [Aseprite Animation Importers](https://youtu.be/FPtJ1fgjQSg "https://youtu.be/FPtJ1fgjQSg") for Godot.
+	* The author of this plugin, introduced a more [advanced plugin](https://discord.com/channels/245092069415190528/640547771790917636/1138108258469556334)